Yan-Oliveira/doc-fao/content/cis-in-customer-frontend/admin.rst

 Hide Configuration Item Fields in External Interface
 ----------------------------------------------------

 It could be possible that configuration items has fields that customer does not need to view, or that contains sensitive information that customers must not know.
-For this cases an administrator can restrict a field by placing a simple new attribute ``NotForCustomer`` to the field definition on a particular class.
+For these cases an administrator can restrict a field by placing a simple new attribute ``NotForCustomer`` to the field definition on a particular class.

 To hide a field in external interface:

-1. Open the *Config Item* module of the *CMDB Settings* group in the administrator interface.
+1. Open the *Config Items* module of the *CMDB Settings* group in the administrator interface.
 2. Select a configuration item class and click on the *Change class definition* button.
 3. Add the attribute ``NotForCustomer: 1`` to the field definition.

-   Example:
+   For example:

    .. code-block:: yaml